 Concrete is also heat resistant but it is sealed to avoid cracks which is likely to get damaged in case you plan to put hot pans or pots, so, you will have to put a heating pad on the surface.

 Granite requires very low maintenance as it is non-porous in nature and does not require any sealing to prevent solvent from penetrating in the countertop.
-However, we recommend you to get your granite countertop sealed once after the installation in order make it more durable and increase its lifespan.
+However, we recommend you to get your granite countertop sealed once after the completion* in order make it more durable and increase its lifespan.

 Concrete on the other hand is porous in nature which allows liquids to penetrate and also promote bacterial and mold growth.
-In order to maintain your concrete countertops, you must get them sealed at the installation and then every 1 to 2 years, plus you need to get it waxed every month so that it does not experience any damage.
+In order to maintain your concrete countertops, you must get them sealed at the completion* and then every 1 to 2 years, plus you need to get it waxed every month so that it does not experience any damage.

 Which One Is Right for You, Granite or Concrete Countertops?

 So, this was about everything you need to know about granite and concrete countertops.
 Now the decision depends largely on what you see as attractive or what you truly want in your home based on your taste.
 If you want more information about what would be the best material for your home, then visit our showroom in Largo or request an online consultation through our website.
 Our countertop expects will get back to you with all the details or can arrange a time to discuss.